josh-works/intermediaterubycom/_pages/matt-swanson-jekyll-bug-p0-introduction.md

 All of those resources are effective!
 I'm glad they exist, and I will continue to make use of them for my own learning.

-Cedric James linked to [Why books don’t work](https://andymatuschak.org/books/), and I'd recommend you click through and give it a read.
+Cedric Chin linked to [Why books don’t work](https://andymatuschak.org/books/), and I'd recommend you click through and give it a read.
 Books, lectures, and textbooks all have a role to play, but are substantially less effective at transferring knowledge than nearly everyone recognizes.

 But all of these resources have the same problem.
 They are resources _about work_, but they are not resources of _doing the work_.